Uptown, Minneapolis

 Uptown is a commercial district in southwestern Minneapolis in the U.S. state of Minnesota, that is centered at the intersection of Hennepin Avenue and West Lake Street.
 It has traditionally spanned the corners of four neighborhoods, Lowry Hill East, East Bde Maka Ska, South Uptown and East Isles neighborhoods, which are all within the Calhoun Isles community.

-Historically, the boundaries of Uptown are approximately Bde Maka Ska (formerly Lake Calhoun) to the west, Dupont Avenue to the east, 31st Street to the south, and 28th Street to the north; though these borders often vary.
-Uptown is a popular destination for retail, nightlife, and cultural events, and the district was famously written about by recording artist Prince.
+Uptown's borders have no official definition, though the neighborhood is generally centered on Lake Street and Hennepin Avenue.
+Historically, the boundaries of Uptown have been approximately Bde Maka Ska (formerly Lake Calhoun) to the west, Dupont Avenue to the east, 31st Street to the south, and 28th Street to the north.
+Other definitions extend north towards Franklin Avenue and east to Lyndale Avenue.
+Uptown is a popular destination for retail, nightlife, and cultural events, and the district was famously written about by recording artist and Minneapolis native Prince.

 History

 The Lakes Area of Bde Maka Ska, Lake Harriet, and Lake of the Isles became popular in the 1880s as vacation cottages, hotels, and boating recreation became available by streetcar.
 As Minneapolis expanded south, housing construction boomed through the 1920s.
 A commercial district began forming just east of the Lakes Area.
 At the intersection of Hennepin Avenue and Lagoon Avenue, the Lagoon Theatre was built, a multi-function vaudeville theater.
 When the Lagoon burned in 1939, owners renovated it and the business community took the opportunity to rebrand the area.
 Following the success of Chicago's Uptown District, the Minneapolis Tribune announced the new Uptown District of Minneapolis centered on the newly renamed Uptown Theatre.